 The Train Depot Interpretative Center opened in 2008.
 Its purpose is to educate school children and the public on the important role that transportation played in the formation of Caldwell.
 The Interpretive Center includes memorabilia and photos representing the vast and storied history of Caldwell and the western Treasure Valley.

-See the Caldwell Train Depot and its beautifully restored Event Center and Interpretive Center in the pictures below.
+See the Caldwell Train Depot and its beautifully restored Event Center and Interpretive Center by clicking on the photos below, or by following the "Photos and information" link below.

-For more information, contact Caldwell City Clerk ("Friends of the Depot" Chair) Debbie Geyer at firstname.lastname@example.org or call 208-455-4656.
+For more information, contact Caldwell City Clerk ("Friends of the Depot" Treasurer), Debbie Geyer at firstname.lastname@example.org or call 208-455-4656.